maciejregulski/Robots/README.md

 4. Robots section with information on the usability of robots:
     4.1 Total number of robots of a given type.
     4.2 How many robots of a particular type are currently painting the elements.
-    4.3 How many items have been already painted.
+    4.3 How many elements have already been painted.
 5. Action buttons to start and stop the process.

 ## Sample application main screen